BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 Now that the initial sound and fury around VMware vSphere 5 and its licensing policy has died down, it’s time to focus on the new features.
-One of the ways the platform really
+One of the ways the platform really shines is the vSphere 5 storage and availability improvements.

 VMware vSphere 5 includes Storage Distributed Resource Scheduler (DRS), which uses Storage vMotion to automatically load balance disks.
 Adding to the storage enhancements is VMware High Availability (HA), which now has a new heartbeat system based on storage heartbeats.
 There are so many large and small new features to discover in VMware vSphere 5, but let’s start by taking a look at these vSphere 5 storage improvements.